runrunicd/blog/content/posts/2023-11-14-embeddings/index.md

 ```

 #### Insight
-The movie reviews can be clearly classified into 2 categories: positive reviews (cluster 3) and negative reviews (cluster 2, 1, 0, & 4).
+The Rotten Tomatoes movie reviews can be clearly classified into 2 categories: positive reviews (cluster 3) and negative reviews (cluster 2, 1, 0, & 4).
 With the 2d/3d visuals, we can zoom in and see that the orange postive reviews can be distinguished from the other three negative review clusters.
 ## Further Exploration
 - Other use cases and their application